scottcm73/Pan-Tree/README.md

 This is an early prototype for a real-world application.
 If given more time, we would make further refinements in the controls, the plots, and the interactivity.

+We also got data from the Edamam Nutritional Analysis API.
+We used the api to search for data about the purchased products.

 Bibliography:

 “The Instacart Online Grocery Shopping Dataset 2017”, Accessed from https://www.instacart.com/datasets/grocery-shopping-2017 on , 2020.

+Edamam Nutrional Analysis API, accessed from https://developer.edamam.com/edamam-nutrition-api on April 1, 2020.